 As of March 31, 2021, the Company had a liability of \$390.2 million related to its projected obligations under the Tax Receivable Agreements in connection with the Reorganization Transactions and OpCo units exchanged.
-Tax Receivable Agreements related liabilities are classified as current or noncurrent based on the expected date of payment and are included in the Company's Condensed Consolidated Balance Sheets under the captions Current portion of tax receivable agreements liability and Tax receivable agreements liability, net of current portion, respectively.
+Tax Receivable Agreements related liabilities are classified as current or noncurrent based on the expected date of payment and are included in the Company's Condensed Consolidated Balance Sheets under the captions Current portion of tax receivable agreements liability, net of current portion, respectively.